Rajarajeshwari Nagar metro station

-Rajarajeshwari Nagar is a metro station on the Purple Line of the Namma Metro serving the residential locality of Rajarajeshwari Nagara which was named after Jnanalakshi Rajarajeshwari temple located in Rajarajeshwari Nagar.
+Rajarajeshwari Nagar is an elevated metro station on the East-West corridor of the Purple Line of Namma Metro serving the residential locality of Rajarajeshwari Nagar which was named after the Jnanalakshi Rajarajeshwari temple located in Rajarajeshwari Nagar in Bengaluru, India.
 To the north is the Bangalore University and to the south is the suburb city of Kengeri along with Kengeri Metro Station.
-This was inaugurated on 29 August 2021 and was commenced to the public on 30 August 2021.
+The station was inaugurated on 29 August 2021 and was opened to the public on 30 August 2021.